Understanding Bookkeeping Basics

 - Reconcile bank feeds in a quick 5-minute process.

-- Tag vendors for 1099 tracking.
+- Tag vendors for subcontractor records.

 - Generate a daily profit and loss snapshot.